koubaa/libasdf/README.md

 ❯ cd my-project
 ❯ bash build-and-run
 ```

-The output of this script is rather long and is shown [on this screenshot](doc/build-and-run.png).

 The script `build-and-run` is a short-cut — you shouldn't really be using this script to build your project, but see how to do it properly below.